Music Library

 Locations

-All the tracks in your library are thoughtfully grouped by source types and music tags.
-You can filter songs by location using “More actions” button in the top right corner and select “Filter”.
+All the tracks in your library are thoughtfully grouped by source type and music tags.
+You can filter songs by location using the More Actions button in the top-right corner and selecting Filter.

-Online music
+Online Music

 This section showcases music from your connected cloud storage services.
+The tracks here are streamed on demand; nothing takes up local storage until you explicitly download or enable offline mode.

-Files in this application
+Files in This Application

-This category includes music imported into the application from your device, added through the “Open files…” system dialog.
+This category includes music imported into the application from your device, added through the Open Files… system dialog.
+The original files stay in their original location; Flacbox just keeps a link to them.

 Categories